irinatu17/Art-of-Tea/TESTING.md

     - when the order was created via webhooks (after commenting out `form.submit();` in `stripe.js`), the payment was successfully proceeded and the order was saved in the database
     - after the valid form was submitted, the confirmation email was recieved in the email provided with all the correct order info.
 As well as that, the checkout page renders showing the order summary.
     - when the order was completed by the logged in user in the checkout success page, the "View full order history" button redirects to the Order history page.
 "Keep shopping" button is displayed for both non-logged in and logged in users and redirects to the products page
- - **Bugs found and fixed**: The bugs with save-info and comment fields were found during testing process and they are described in details in the [Bugs](#bugs) section.
+ - **Bugs found and fixed**: Few bugs with save-info and comment fields were found during testing process and they are described in details in the [Bugs](#save-info-field) section.
  - **Verdict**: The bugs were fixed, all the functionality works as expected.
 Test passed.

 ### Authentication pages